johnpi/Latex-styles/README.md

 ```
 3. Cite using \cite{}

-To change the bibliography listing from [1], [2], ... to 1., 2., ... add this to the preample
+To change the bibliography listing from [1], [2], ... to 1., 2., ... add this to the preamble
 ```
 \makeatletter % changes the catcode of @ to 11
 \renewcommand\@biblabel[1]{#1.}